 TETON Sports Mountain Adventurer 4000 Backpack

 The TETON Sports Mountain Adventurer 4000 is a nice mid-size pack for smaller trips and loads.
-It is a 66 liter pack that weights 4 pounds.
+It is a 66-liter pack that weighs 4 pounds.
 You can pack all the essentials and food.

-Shelter is probably the most important necessity to setup first.
+A shelter is probably the most important necessity to set up first.
 There are many ways to build a shelter using trees, rope and a tarp.
 Using a tarp can take up less space than a tent in your pack.
 Depending on where you are, you can cut down or use fallen trees to build a frame to hang your tarp.
 Tarps can be used for many applications.
 You should consider having one or two in your pack.